LiyaoTang/My-Notes/Networks/Networks.md

     ![essages encapsulation in each laye](.\Messages encapsulation in each layer.PNG)

     - e.g. Ethernet frame's payload contains IP packet(s)

+- Relations between Layers

+  - Network layer is the commander on router (may sit on switch)
+    - configure the link layer protocol...
+  - Application layer is the commander on host
+    - configure the network layer protocol...

 ### Information Transmission - Communication